mcfanda/qualtrics/README.md

 The code shared in this repository is provided under the CC BY-NC license.
 By using, distributing, or modifying the code, you agree to abide by the terms and conditions set forth in the license.

-Please note that this disclaimer may not cover all legal aspects and does not substitute for professional legal advice.
-If you have specific concerns or questions regarding liability, it is recommended to consult with a legal professional.